kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 <img src="sc02-rhdot.png" width=600>

+The spline fit is used to calculate a velocity solution for the RH dot correction and to identify outliers.

-And a summary of the number of satellite arcs that are available:
+A summary of the number of satellite arcs that are available:

 <img src="sc02-nvals.png" width=600>

 Some statistics come to the screen that give you some perspective on the performance of the different frequencies and constellations.
-Note that there *should* be biases because we have not yet applied the phase center correction.
+Note that there *should* be biases because we have not yet applied *phase center corrections*.
+This also shows that the RHdot correction should be applied at this site, as it does reduce the scatter.
+Once the phase center corrections are made, the precision will be further improved.

 <PRE>
 RMS no RHdot correction (m)  0.139